Sensitivities to feebly interacting particles: public and unified calculations: Introduction

 The present paper is organized as follows.
-In Sec.~\ref{sec:approach}, we discuss the semi-analytic method that we use for calculating the sensitivity, together with its validation and limitations.
-In Sec.~\ref{sec:senscalc}, we provide a brief description of \texttt{SensCalc}, specifying the list of currently implemented experiments and models of FIPs.
-We also compare it with other publicly available packages for computing the sensitivity, as well as with \texttt{SensMC}~\cite{SensMC-GitHub}, a simplified Monte-Carlo simulation that we have specifically developed to validate \texttt{SensCalc}.
+In Sec.~\ref{sec:approach}, we discuss the semi-analytic method we use to calculate the sensitivity, along with its validation and limitations.
+In Sec.~\ref{sec:senscalc}, we provide a brief description of \texttt{SensCalc}, specifying the list of the currently implemented experiments and models of FIPs.
+We also compare it with other publicly available packages for computing the sensitivity, as well as with \texttt{SensMC}~\cite{SensMC-GitHub}, a simplified Monte-Carlo simulation that we have specifically developed to validate it.
+In Sec.~\ref{sec:case-studies}, we demonstrate two use cases for \texttt{SensCalc}.
 Finally, we conclude in Sec.~\ref{sec:conclusions}.
+In the appendices, we expand on a number of topics that we kept out of the main text in the interest of brevity.
+In App.~\ref{app:couplings-definitions}, we discuss various discrepancies present in the literature stemming from different descriptions of the interactions or conventions for the couplings.
+In App.~\ref{app:references}, we detail the various inputs we use to compute the signal yields.
+Finally, in App.~\ref{app:toy-mc}, we briefly describe the operation of \texttt{SensMC}.